xkpe/xkpelog.com/style/best-practices.md

 }
 ```

-Use *r-value* references for temporary objects that will be moved
+Use *r-value* references for temporary objects that will be moved:
 ```cpp
 auto&& okButton = buttonFactory.New();
 auto popup = popupFactory.New(std::move(okButton));